-Through the efforts of the principal organizations and of the panel members which were drawn from a large cross section of leading earth scientists and associates, a scientific program was developed.
+Through the efforts of the principal organizations and of the panel members, who were drawn from a large cross section of leading earth scientists and associates, a scientific program was developed.

-Cores recovered from deep beneath the ocean floor provide reference material for a multitude of studies in fields such as biostratigraphy, physical stratigraphy, and paleomagnetism, that afford a new scope for studies of the physical and chemical aspects of sediment provenance, transportation, deposition, and diagenesis.
+Cores recovered from deep beneath the ocean floor provide reference material for a multitude of studies in fields such as biostratigraphy, physical stratigraphy, and paleomagnetism that afford a new scope for investigating the physical and chemical aspects of sediment provenance, transportation, deposition, and diagenesis.
 In-hole measurements, as feasible, provide petrophysical data to permit inference of lithology of intervals from which no cores were recovered.

-A report, describing the core materials and information obtained both at sea and in laboratories on shore, is published after the completion of each cruise.
-These reports are a cooperative effort of the scientists participating in the cruise and are intended primarily to be a compilation of results which, it is hoped, will be the starting point for many future new and exciting research programs.
-Preliminary interpretations of the data and observations taken at sea, are also included.
+A report, describing the core materials and information obtained both at sea and in laboratories onshore, is published after the completion of each cruise.
+These reports are a cooperative effort of shipboard and shore-based scientists and are intended primarily to be a compilation of results which, it is hoped, will be the starting point for many future new and exciting research programs.
+Preliminary interpretations of the data and observations taken at sea are also included.